Kingsque/Pokemon-game-Bot/README.md

 <br>

 - Now type 'yarn start' on the terminal.
-- Incase a error regarding dotenv comes type yarn add dotenv on the terminal although its already added to bot.
-- Then again type yarn start.
-- After some secs the qr will start to come on the terminal window.
+- After some seconds the qr will start to come on the terminal window.
 - you can scan from there or you can also scan from the weblink given in the ports section.
 - Scan the QR from WhatsApp ---> Linked devices ---> Link a device.
 - If you are having issues contact us.